 Five Things to Consider Before Your Rhinoplasty

 Any plastic surgery can make lasting changes to your appearance, especially a rhinoplasty.
 Sometimes called a nose job, this surgical procedure can alter the features of your nose that you don’t like or that seem out of proportion with your face.
 While changing your unwanted nasal characteristics may seem like a dream come true, you should consider undergoing this surgery very seriously.
-As you make your decision, keep these questions in mind to be sure rhinoplasty is the right choice for you.
+As you make your decision, keep these questions in mind to be sure rhinoplasty in NYC is the right choice for you.

 What Are the Concerns I Have About My Nose?

 Obviously, it’s helpful to know what you would change about your nose before having rhinoplasty performed.
 Even if you don’t know exactly what you would like changed but have some vague notion that you simply don’t like your nose, a qualified plastic surgeon can help you develop a plan for surgery.
 Most patients who seek rhinoplasty have struggled with self-image problems related to their nose for a long time, maybe most of their lives.
 They are often unhappy with the size, shape, and/or structure of their nose and wish to make changes.
 Typical concerns leading patients to seek rhinoplasty include a nose that is too large, too small, too flat, too pointed, too crooked, too straight, too wide, too narrow, or too round.